viniciusmuller/poster/README.md

 ease.
 The realtime features of this project are provided by [Phoenix PubSub](https://hexdocs.pm/phoenix_pubsub/Phoenix.PubSub.html) and [Phoenix LiveView](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html).

+## Tests
+Since Phoenix makes it extremely easy to test complex interaction with pages, the app contains a big test suite that ensures the main features of the application are tested and the code coverage remains at around 90%.

+## GitHub
+The project uses GitHub Actions as its continuous integration mechanism to ensure that code is properly formatted, tests are passing and type-checking points no errors.

 ## Tailwind CSS
 [Tailwind CSS](https://tailwindcss.com/) considerably boosts developer